 Endometriosis & ME

-I’m in contact with many people with M.E. both by e-mail and letter and it is such a lonely disease with many people not being diagnosed properly or given any help even today.
-I had to give up my job of teaching and lecturing in 1986/7 and now spend any energy I get on writing (mainly poetry – my passion, but also short stories and articles) and painting, which I’ve always done, but ironically can now spend more time doing the things I love most…
+I’m in contact with many people with M.E., both by e-mail and letter, and it is such a lonely disease with many people not being diagnosed properly or given any help even today.
+I had to give up my job of teaching and lecturing in 1986/7 and now spend any energy I get on writing (mainly poetry – my passion, but also short stories and articles) and painting, which I’ve always done, but ironically I can now spend more time doing the things I love most.

 I was supposed to do an M.Ed. in Human Relations at Nottingham University from October 1990, but I had to give up my place due to ill health.
 They kept my place open for me the next year, but I was never well enough to do it.
 I wanted to become a counsellor.

-M.E. is really a roller-coaster of an illness.
-For about 11 years until 1997 I used to run a self-help group and was a counsellor for women with Endometriosis (allied to the Endometriosis Society), which I had since Christmas 1980 and it started together with M.E. and an under-active thyroid after a very bad upper respiratory virus from which I never recovered.
+M.E. is really a rollercoaster of an illness.
+For about 11 years until 1997 I used to run a self-help group and was a counsellor for women with Endometriosis (allied to the Endometriosis Society), a condition I had had since Christmas 1980; it started together with M.E. and an underactive thyroid after a very bad upper respiratory virus from which I never recovered.